5 Mistakes Buyers Make When Purchasing a Fixer-Upper

-Whether buying a fixer-upper home or a move-in ready home, hiring a skilled home inspector to preform a home inspection is absolutely necessary, and with a fixer-upper, it's even more important.
+Whether buying a fixer-upper home or a move-in ready home, hiring a skilled home inspector to perform a home inspection is absolutely necessary, and with a fixer-upper, it's even more important.
 Home inspectors go through the entire home looking for all of its faults so the buyer will know what to expect before they officially buy it.
 Home inspectors are also able to spot problems that aren't obvious to most people, and this can be a lifesaver to buyers purchasing a fixer-upper that will have more than its fair share of issues.

 5. Not getting Estimates From Contractors

-Just as important as hiring a home inspector is getting price estimates from general contractors about the home and all the renovations it needs.
+Just as important as hiring a home inspector is getting price estimates from general contractors about the home and all the home renovations it needs.
 When buying a home, the buyer's budget is of the utmost importance, so hiring a contractor to estimate the costs of all the repairs a fixer-upper home will need is essential.
 Hiring a contractor before purchasing a home can mean the difference between the buyers being able to do everything they want to the home while staying within budget and running out of money partway through renovations.